 Back to school isn’t just a new start for your children: It’s also a fresh start for you.
 This is an ideal time to recommit yourself to your job search goals and get re-energized to focus on the things you need to get done for you.
 Here are a few ideas to keep you on track:

 Be interactive!
-Be sure that time is heavily weighted toward activities that have you actively engaging with other people as opposed to being at home in front of your computer.
+Be sure your job-search time is heavily weighted toward activities that have you actively engaging with other people as opposed to being at home in front of your computer.

 Update your online presence as part of the fresh start.
 Take a look at your LinkedIn profile and find a few places that you can freshen up.
 The more you update your profile, the higher your chances of showing up in a recruiter search.
-Be sure to include keywords that appear in postings for jobs that you’d like to have.
+Be sure to include keywords that appear in job postings in your profile in multiple places such as your About section, your skills list and your work experience.

 Preparing to re-enter the workforce can be overwhelming!
 Download this step-by-step plan to get you going in the right direction.